oslabs-beta/kafkajs-metrics/README.md

 # **Introduction**

-Problem we are addressing

-Solution we have implemented

 Apache Kafka is a distributed event streaming platform that is designed to handle high performance data pipelines in real-time.
-KafkaJS is a lightweight and user friendly Apache Kafka client library that runs on Node.js that provides a simple and reliable way to produce and consume messages from Kafka clusters.
-Instrumentation events are event eimitters built into KafkaJS that provide information about the performance and behavior of a user's Kafka producers and consumers.
-These events are designed to help developers monitor and troubleshoot thier Kafka applications but incorporating instrumentation events into code can be tedious and boilerplate heavy.
+KafkaJS is a lightweight and user friendly Apache Kafka client library that runs on Node.js, providing a simple and reliable way to produce and consume messages from Kafka clusters.
+Event emitters called Instrumentation Events are built into KafkaJS that provide information about the performance and behavior of a user's Kafka producers and consumers.
+These events are designed to help developers monitor and troubleshoot thier Kafka applications, but incorporating instrumentation events into code can be tedious and boilerplate heavy.

-KafkaJSMetrics is a continuously growing open source product that is designed to simplify and shorten the metric exposing processes.
-By being 100% javascript and working along side KafkaJS, the library leverages the already built-in instrumentation events without relying on other third-party applications or requiring any additional installations.
-The library gives developers access to multiple important metrics required to monitor the health of a Kafka instance without the cumbersome boilerplate heavy proccesses.
+KafkaJSMetrics is a continuously-growing open source product that is designed to simplify and shorten the metric exposing processes.
+By being 100% javascript and working alongside KafkaJS, the library leverages the already built-in instrumentation events without relying on other third-party applications or requiring any additional installations.
+The library gives developers simple access to key metrics required to monitor the health of a Kafka instance.

 ## **Features**